karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 ![Container in Docker]({{ "/assets/posts/2019-01-03-integration-docker/docker-container.png" | absolute_url }})

-Since we want to access the docker containers for each test run they must be started automatically before the tests and shut down after the tests.
+Since we want to access the Docker containers for each test run they must be started automatically before the tests and shut down after the tests.
 In TestNG we can use the `@BeforeClass` and `@AfterClass` (or `@BeforeGroup` and `@AfterGroup`) annotations to execute good before running the tests after and all tests are executed.
 Since we can start native progresses in Java a first implementation to run our integration tests the following code gives an idea how such functionality can be implemented in Java: